The Church of Jesus Christ of Latter-day Saints has over 5,000 service missionaries (another site said 3,000) that work without pay to aid the poor.

 Some are offended by this missionary program, likely because they confuse our religion with others that proselytize more aggressively.

-Mormon missionaries are instructed not to aggressively force their beliefs on others but instead to find and teach those interested in our message.
-While an occasional Mormon missionary many erroneously fail to follow this instruction, most follow it closely.
+Missionaries are instructed not to aggressively force their beliefs on others but instead to find and teach those interested in our message.
+While an occasional missionary many erroneously fail to follow this instruction, most follow it closely.